-John Dahlberg, PhD Professor of Advertising and Communication Studies
+John Dahlberg, PhD Professor and Chair of Communication Studies

 John Dahlberg, PhD is a husband, father, writer (for over 18 years) and now educator.
 John taught writing before he went into the advertising business.
 There he worked his way up through the ranks from junior copywriter to creative director, with stints at several advertising agencies in both Rochester and Buffalo.